jrkoch127/ahed_ads_project/README.md

 ```
 With this merge, my total came up to about 692 items matched out of a potential 797.
 After some analysis of what was left unmatched, I found quite a few discrepancies in the 'Year' metadata, as well as 'Title' mismatches (i.e. typos in the metadata, titles changed during publication, etc.) so when I searched again by Title alone, I ended up finding an additional ~40 or so papers that matched ADS holdings, bringing my final total to 731 items.

-## Curating missing items, and creating ADS Libraries
+## Goal 4 (Notebook 4): Curate missing items and create ADS Libraries

-After successfully identifying as many bibcodes as I could match between AHED and ADS, I grabbed my full list of bibcodes and I made an ADS Library of them, which can be accessed [here](https://ui.adsabs.harvard.edu/user/libraries/1gM2Y7nVSv-POu2lanjJ6g).
+After successfully identifying as many bibcodes as I could match between AHED and ADS, I grabbed my full list of bibcodes and I made another ADS Library of them, which can be accessed [here](https://ui.adsabs.harvard.edu/user/libraries/1gM2Y7nVSv-POu2lanjJ6g).

+My final task for this project was to identify, locate, and curate the last ~70 AHED records missing from the ADS holdings.
+This was a manual process of searching the web with the metadata provided, locating the applicable DOI, and curating ADS records from there.
+I was able to identify and locate approximately 54 publications, plus records for individual chapters for two I identified as books.
+As a result, the ADS team ingested these new records and I again created a library of those (102 total), which can be found [here](https://ui.adsabs.harvard.edu/user/libraries/HkCPGwYhSSWpzvJW_gxd3w).

 ```python
 import requests